germanBonacchi/qr-barcode-reader/docs/README.md

 For the app to correctly identify which SKU of a product corresponds to which EAN, you need to ingress like this:
 `--SKU:EAN-SKU:EAN-SKU:EAN-SKU:EAN--`
 > ℹ️ _It is important that start and end with `--`_

+### Clarifications

+* If an EAN corresponds to two products, a modal will be displayed listing them and suggesting that the catalog be reviewed.
+None will be added to the cart.

+* If an EAN corresponds to a SKU but that SKU does not exist in the product in which that product field is loaded, a modal will be displayed commenting on it.
+None will be added to the cart.

+* If an EAN corresponds to 2 SKUs of the same product, the first one loaded in the product field will be added.
 ---
 ## Customization